JHUAPL/SIMoN/graphs/README.md

 ## Advanced Usage

-Adjust parameters in the `graphs/config.json` file.
+Adjust these parameters in the `graphs/config.json` file:

 * `projection` is the EPSG coordinate reference system code that all of the shapefile polygons will be translated to, in order to ensure consistency.
 For the most precise results, use the original EPSG of the shapefiles.
 * `scale_factor` divides the area of each shapefile's polygons by a scalar, in order to use better units.
 For example, the provided shapefiles have length units of meters and area units of square meters.
 The default scale_factor is 1 million, in order to translate the area unit of the provided shapefiles from square meters to square kilometers.
 Change the scale factor to 1 to preserve the original units.